Are you new to Smash Books? This guide explains them and shares smash book ideas so good you’ll want to glue something down right now.

 You may be familiar with traditional scrapbooking.
-Which is a way to journal and memorialize pictures and happenings in your life.
+It is a way to journal and memorialize pictures and events in your life.

-It is encouraged to simply throw pages together without all of the planning and coordinating.
-Your book doesn’t even need to be in chronological order!
-Just open the book, and create your page right there!
+It is encouraged to simply throw pages together without planning and coordinating.
+Your book doesn't even need to be in chronological order!
+Just open the book and create your page right there!

 With a smash book, you don't have to worry about the perfect layout.
 This is how they get their name because everything is smashed in.
 It's a smash book!